-It is important to correctly size the Unified CM Session Management cluster based on the expected BHCA traffic load between leaf Unified Communications systems (for example, Unified CM clusters and PBXs), to and from any centralized PSTN connections, and to any centralized applications.
+It is important to correctly size the Unified CM Session Management cluster based on the expected BHCA traffic load between leaf Unified Communications systems (for example, between Unified CM clusters and PBXs), to and from any centralized PSTN connections, and to any centralized applications.
 Determine the average BHCA and Call Holding Time for users of your Unified Communications system and share this information with your Cisco account Systems Engineer (SE) or Cisco Partner to size your Unified CM Session Management Edition cluster correctly.
+For more information on SME sizing, see the chapter on Collaboration Solutions Design and Deployment Sizing Considerations, page 27-1.